GRESB/api-docs/source/includes/_energy_ratings.md

 # Energy Ratings

-We provide a list of available enery ratings that can be assigned to an asset, per year (in the `annual_data` field).
+We provide a list of available energy ratings that can be assigned to an asset.

 ## GET /energy_ratings